-- Rubber feet at the base of the metal frame helps it to remain stable while also protecting the surface of your table from scratches.
+- Rubber feet at the base of the metal frame help it remain stable while also protecting your table’s surface from scratches.

-- Overall, an excellent product choice for those who want something with strength and are going to be doing lots of winding.
+- Overall, an excellent product choice for those who want something with strength and will do lots of winding.

 - Good value for money as it is built to last.

-- Takes some time to master but after a winding for a while, it becomes much easier
+- Takes some time to master, but after winding for a while, it becomes much easier.

-This tool suits someone on a budget as it is relatively inexpensive.
-It does take a little time to master and some patience.
-Once you get into a groove it will not take long at all.
+This tool suits someone on a budget as it’s relatively inexpensive.
+It takes a little time to master and some patience.
+Once you get into a groove, it won’t take long at all.

-Great to pop in your project bag as it is lightweight, portable and doesn’t take up much space.
+Great to pop in your project bag as it is lightweight, portablem and doesn’t take up much space.

 - Using a half hitch knot tie the end of the yarn towards the top end of the spindle.
 Some have grooves where you can begin wrapping the yarn.

-- Then bring the yarn down from the top and wrap a number of times to somewhere closer to the center of the Nostepinne, say 10 times around the middle.
+- Then bring the yarn down from the top and wrap several times to somewhere closer to the Nostepinne center, say 10 times around the middle.

 - You want to take care not to wrap too tightly, as this means you are stretching the yarn under tension.
-When you go to knit your hand wound yarn, it will become relaxed after washing and your garment may shrink.
+When you knit your hand-wound yarn, it will relax after washing, and your garment may shrink.

 - Bring the yarn in a diagonal motion from below to above, all the while slowly turning the Nostepinne towards yourself.

-- Where you lay the strands will determine the shape of yarn cake.
-A flat top and bottom is created with laying down the strands from corner to corner of the yarn that is already there.
+- Where you lay the strands will determine the shape of the yarn cake.
+A flat top and bottom are created by laying down the strands from corner to corner of the yarn that is already there.